-Through the NEF (New School of Fontainebleau) project, the residency is part of a dynamic of artistic and cultural education that addresses a wide variety of audiences, embodied in particular through the partnership that has been forged with the association “Orchestra at the School” and with the Conservatory of Fontainebleau.
+The residency is part of a dynamic of artistic and cultural education that addresses a wide variety of audiences, embodied in particular through the partnership that has been forged with the association “Orchestra at the School” and with the Conservatory of Fontainebleau.

 If we were to try to visualize all the songs that are traditionally heard during Advent and at Christmas, the result might be a map with countless brightly lit dots like a night sky filled with stars.
 This concert features Christmas carols from the most disparate corners of Europe and seeks to add its voice to this rich and varied chorus, in the process allowing listeners to feel a sense of amazement at the whole range of Christmas songs and to delight in the beauty of the different traditions and common roots that are on display here.